conservationtechlab/animl-r/README.md

 This produces a dataframe of images, including frames taken from any videos to be fed into the classifier.
 The authors recommend a two-step approach using Microsoft's 'MegaDector' object detector to first identify potential animals and then using a second classification model trained on the species of interest.

-A version of MegaDetector compatible with tensorflow can obtained from [our server](https://sandiegozoo.box.com/s/jodg7xxxworgd85jgk4hn28z3dqlohsd).

 More info on [MegaDetector](https://github.com/agentmorris/MegaDetector/tree/main).
 ```R
 #Load the Megadetector model